derickayala25/configure-ad/README.md

 1. Log into <b>DC-1</b> as <em>mydomain.com\jane_admin</em>
 2. Open <b>Windows PowerShell ISE</b> as an administrator
 3. Click on the blue arrow next to the word <b>script</b> to open the script pane
-4. Click on the link at the bottom that says <b>Select users that can remotely access this PC</b>.
-Click `Add`.
+4. Create a new file and paste the contents of the [script](https://github.com/derickayala25/derickayala25/blob/main/Generate-Names-Create-Users.txt) into it
 5. In the <b>Select Users or Groups</b> window, type <em>Domain Users</em> and click on `Check Names`.
 Click `OK`.
 6. Back in the <b>Remote Desktop Users</b> window, click `OK`